 AlzPED is a publicly available, searchable, data resource that aims to increase the transparency, reproducibility and translatability of preclinical efficacy studies of candidate therapeutics for Alzheimer’s disease.

-NIA-funded Alzheimer's Disease Centers (ADCs) work to translate research advances into improved diagnosis and care, as well as find ways to treat and possibly prevent Alzheimer's disease and related dementias.
+NIA-funded Alzheimer's Disease Research Centers (ADRCs) work to translate research advances into improved diagnosis and care, as well as find ways to treat and possibly prevent Alzheimer's disease and related dementias.

 DIAN is an international research effort to find solutions to treat or prevent this disease and, potentially, all forms of Alzheimer’s.

 Launched in 2010 as a joint collaboration between the NIA and the Alzheimer's Association, IADRP enables users to assess the portfolios of major organizations for areas of overlap as well as areas of opportunities in which to collaborate and coordinate in a collective effort to advance AD research.